The Story

 Bill Chase was a journalist and experienced newspaper librarian.
 Together with his brother, sociologist Harrison Chase, he published his first almanac of events, holidays and celebrations in 1957.
 Over the years, the business grew until they sold it in the mid-80s.

-His daughter, Anna Chase Moeller, helped out in the office.
+His daughter, Ann Chase Moeller, helped out in the office.
 Apparently, she grew so peeved at her father's messy desk, which she shared, that she would drape a cloth over it in order to work.

 In order to make her father clean off his desk at least once a year—or to get his attention once a year, perhaps?—she declared the day in 1982.